-If you have been a victim of institutional abuse, or any other form of abuse, we are here to help you seek compensation.
+If you are a survivor of institutional abuse, or any other form of abuse, our Institutional Abuse lawyers are here to help you seek compensation.

-We know compensation can’t undo the trauma of child sexual abuse, and other forms of abuse, but it can help you with counselling, loss of income to assist you to make a new start in life.
+We understand that compensation can’t undo the trauma of child sexual abuse, and other forms of abuse, but it can help you with counselling and loss of income, to assist you to make a new start in life.
 Holding institutions to account can also ensure they put the right procedures and safeguards in place so that children receive the protection they need going forward.
-We provide victims with sound legal advice and representation, to help them achieve the best possible outcome.
+Our Institutional Abuse lawyers provide survivors with sound legal advice and representation, to help them achieve the best possible outcome.

 Since the commencement of the National Child Sexual Institutional Abuse Redress Scheme (the ‘Redress Scheme’), on 1 July 2018, survivors of historical child sexual abuse have been increasingly empowered to step forward, talk about their own suffering, and seek compensation (where previously they may have been unable or unwilling to do so).

 However, despite an increase in the number of survivors taking this courageous step, we consider that those survivors will likely find the legal landscape in NSW (and wider Australia) remains complicated and unaccommodating.

 In fact, it is challenging for some Institutional Abuse lawyers to navigate the relevant legislation, case law, and compensation options – which is why we encourage all survivors of abuse to obtain personalised advice from Institutional Abuse lawyers with demonstrated experience in complex personal injury and abuse claims.

 The following are just some of the common questions raised by victims of historical institutional sexual abuse.

 What is institutional abuse?